-Our planning process has three methods for defining the mowing boundary and associated go/no go polygons:
+Our planning process has three methods for defining the mowing boundary and associated go/no-go polygons:

 We initially use boundary data from processed satellite/airborne imagery.
 This data is commercially available and is already used in the commercial landscape industry for developing accurate proposals based on areas to be serviced.
 It is also extensively used in the commercial roofing sector for determining roof areas for ease of quoting.

-We always use data collected with our LiDAR and camera-based systems that are on Nomad for autonomous positioning of the mower.
+We always use data collected with our LiDAR and camera-based systems on Nomad for autonomous positioning of the mower.
 If no satellite or survey data is available, we can always collect this data during our first mow on-site using Nomad under radio control.

-LiDAR stands for Light Detection and Ranging and it is a sensing method that uses light in the form of a pulsed laser to measure ranges (variable distances) to what it can see.
+LiDAR stands for Light Detection and Ranging, and it is a sensing method that uses light in the form of a pulsed laser to measure ranges (variable distances) to what it can see.
 The LiDAR systems we use spin through 360 degrees and have multiple channels or lines of light.

 The result is an accurately scaled map and a very clear picture of what is around Nomad as it through an area to be mowed.

-BUT – how does it know where the boundary is?
+But – how does it know where the boundary is?

 If you have ever looked at the satellite view in Google Maps or Google Earth, you can define a boundary and export this information in a specific format known as “Keyhole Markup Language” (KML).
-Or, if this data is large and zipped the extension is KMZ.
+Or, if this data is extensive and zipped, the extension is KMZ.
 We use the same format to define the boundaries within Nomad’s brain – so these boundaries can be easily viewed and verified within Google Earth/Maps.